0x6d616d616e206272696769747465/Hack-Lab/lesson_plans/week_2/README.md

 root = our username
 furiosa = our hostname

+### For Windows w/Putty
+1. Open Putty
+2. Type in <username>@<hostname> into the field at the top of the window
+  * Should look like this:

-Now that we have a shell on our remote machine, we can start playing with some linux commands
+Now that we have a shell on our remote machine, we can start playing with some linux commands!